francofgp/Engineered-Blog/content/blog/why-you-should-use-dataclasses-in-python.md

 +++
 categories = ["Programming"]
 date = 2022-06-29T03:00:00Z
-description = "Why you should use dataclasses in python" image = "/uploads/post/dragon-curve-in-python/dragon-curve.jpg" tags = ["Python"] title = "Why you should use dataclasses in python"
+description = "Why you should use Data Classes in python" image = "/uploads/post/dragon-curve-in-python/dragon-curve.jpg" tags = ["Python"] title = "Why you should use dataclasses in python"